crystallabs/virtualtime/README.md

 ## VirtualTime

-First, the basis of the low-level functionality is class "VirtualTime".
+The basis of the low-level functionality is class "VirtualTime".
 Think of it as of a normal "Time" struct, but much more flexible.

 With regular Time, all fields (year, month, day, hour, minute, second, millisecond) must